 Asset Management Plans are tactical plans for achieving strategies resulting from the strategic planning process.
 The SAMP provides a more detailed roadmap as to how business processes relating to asset management planning are undertaken, whilst the AMP focuses on the outcomes of those processes.

-1 SunWater Strategic Asset Management Plan
+1 Sourced from SunWater's Strategic Asset Management Plan